 About Minky van der Walt (she/her)

-As an allied health clinician with over 20 years experience, including trauma expertise over the last 12 years, I know very well the toll that caring for others can take.
+As an allied health clinician and supervisor with over 23 years experience, including trauma expertise over the last 15 years, I know very well the toll that caring for others can take.
 I’ve worked in large public hospitals, small private hospitals, primary schools, high schools, early childhood centres, community mental health and child and adolescent therapy services.
 I have extensive experience in providing therapeutic support to families, individuals and services experiencing extreme stress, and working alongside, and in consultation with, the educators, emergency service workers and health professionals who support them.

 I know the impact of this work.